MicrosoftDocs/microsoft-365-community/Community/where-tenant-display-name-is-used.md

 |---------|---------|
 |Name  <br/>   | The name entered here is the organization's name, also known as the tenant display name.  <br/>  |

-## Change the organization's name
+## Impact of changing the organization's display name

 The organization's name is used throughout Microsoft 365, including but not limited to:
-* Azure Active Directory Sign-in dialogs and multifactor authentication prompts.
+* Entra ID (formerly Azure Active Directory) Sign-in dialogs and multifactor authentication prompts.
 This includes multifactor authentication prompts provided by the Microsoft Authenticator app on iOS and Android devices.
  * If your users have set up other Microsoft accounts with their business or school email address, they may see the organization name on the sign-in page.
 This helps them distinguish between their work or school account and their other accounts, so they can identify which one to use when they sign in.
 * Viva Engage navigation
   * In Viva Engage, the organization name is used as the name of the home Engage network, and this shows up in the left navigation.